AmethystBird/COMP3016-Lab-Tasks/Lab2/README.md

 }
 ```
 #### Task 1
 In [Task 1](/Lab2/Tasks/Task1/), code similar to the above is present, except that there are multiple lines being written to the file.
 However, currently only one line is being outputted.
-Your task is to output all lines of the file elegantly - do not use repetitive code.
+Your task is to output all lines of the file elegantly by using appropriate loop iteration.

 #### Task 2
 The program in [Task 2](/Lab2/Tasks/Task2/), asks the user for the user's name & favourite fruit.
 However, the code is unfinished.
 The code needs to write the information that the user inputs to a file, then read the file & lastly print the information from the file to the terminal.
 Your task is to implement the rest of this program.